Experienced winter car campers share how sleeping in your car can be surprisingly comfortable. Winter car camping doesn’t have to be miserable!

 (Are you part of The Facebook Campfire yet?
 There are great conversations going on over there — join us!)

 “We winter camp in Indiana.
 Just have a good sleeping bag rated for winter temps and be sure to have an insulating sleeping pad under you.” — The Dyrt camper Dwayne Caldwell

 There’s a reason this is tip #1.
-Bedding is basic; it’s car camping 101.
+Bedding is a basic.
 But too many people overlook the basics when sleeping in their car.
 A car can protect you from the wind and snow, but it can still get as cold as a tent in the middle of the night.
 And because cold air is passing through on all sides of the car, it’s especially important to insulate your sleeping situation.
 A warm-rated sleeping bag can make all the difference.

 Remember, you don’t have to obsess over size and weight when you’re sleeping in your car.
 If you can fit it, bring it!
 (Within reason, of course.)
 We recommend packing a minimum of a 0º sleeping bag along with secondary layers in case of extreme cold.
 If you have the headspace, why not bring a thick sleeping pad or blow-up air mattress, too?
 Go for it and make sleeping in your car just as comfortable as sleeping in your bed.

 2. One Wool Blanket Goes a Long Way

 Ever hear the phrase, “Cotton kills”?
 Cotton traps moisture and can freeze, making it a potentially dangerous material to be wearing or sleeping under in the cold.
 Wool, on the other hand, is a natural insulator.
 Sleeping on top of a wool blanket can protect you from cold coming up from the floor, and wearing wool is, of course, a great way to stay cozy.
 To avoid the itch, we recommend also adding merino wool long underwear to your packing list.